YazanAesmael/CompassApp/README.md

 # Android Compass App

-This GitHub repository contains the source code for an Android Compass App developed by Yaxan.
+This GitHub repository contains the source code for an Android Compass App.
 The app utilizes Kotlin and Jetpack Compose to create a simple yet functional compass that provides real-time heading information.

 ## Features